Stu67nt/Random-Projects/README.md

     VotingSystem.py:
     Requires voterID.py to function but you can also add voterIDgen.py if you want.

+Any programs which require other files have been sorted into folders.
+Individual programs which dont require other files are not in folders.

 If your seeing this hope you have a nice day. o/